The team created a stunning app that encapsulates the storytelling into a digital journey that children love.

 Analytics also played a crucial role in the project, measuring user-behaviour metrics from the number of page views and monthly active users to the percentage of readers who went on to purchased the physical book, gaining insights that inform future improvements and new books.

-It was crucial that the app gave people the ability to add books to their baskets, include personal dedications and have their stories emailed to them.
+It was crucial that the app created an omni-channel experience, one which gave people the ability to add books to their baskets, include personal dedications and have their stories emailed to them.
 This created a journey-to-purchase route that gives users a choice of different platforms, as well as adding more social elements and shareability to Wonderbly’s digital strategy.

 The success of this project was working closely with the client, understanding the reader’s requirements and exploring how digital technology can add to a brand experience.
 We knew children loved the physical books, but now they can combine new platforms and touchpoints to enjoy storytelling in a new and inspiring way.